arpitbbhayani/articles/blogs/fractional-cascading.md

 ## Time and space complexity
 In Fractional Cascading, we perform binary search once on auxiliary list `M(0)` and then make `k` constant comparisions for each of the subsequent levels; hence the time complexity is `O(k + log(n))`.

-Fractional cascading also requires space to hold auxiliary list which amounts to `O(kn)`
+Fractional cascading also requires space to hold auxiliary list which amounts to `O(kn)` since the position tuple requires a constant 2 items and is independent of `k`.

 Thus Fractional Cascading has time complexity very close to the k-binary searches approach with a very low space complexity as compared to  unified binary searches approach; thus giving us the best of both worlds.